What We Do at Magnolia Speech School

-The Hackett-Bower Clinic at Magnolia Speech School offers screenings, assessments, and clinical services on an outpatient basis.
-We offer one-on-one therapy in auditory training, speech/language instruction, academic tutoring, occupational therapy, and physical therapy.
+The Clinic at Magnolia Speech School offers screenings, assessments, and clinical services on an outpatient basis.
+We offer one-on-one therapy in auditory training, speech/language instruction, occupational therapy, and physical therapy.

 Evaluation Intake Electronic Form (coming soon)

-Magnolia Speech School has structured our educational program around the three stages of the student’s needs: The Parent/Infant Program, the Self-Contained Classroom, and the Transitional Program.
+Magnolia Speech School has structured our educational program around the three stages of the student’s needs: The Early Intervention Program, the Preschool and Kindergarten Classroom, and the Transitional Program.
 The educational program for each child is designed for the development of communicative, cognitive and social skills, which facilitates the child’s integration into advanced educational settings, and ultimately, into society.

-Our Language Disorders Department works with children who have neurologically based language disorders like apraxia, aphasia, ADHA, dyslexia, auditory processing disorder, Autism Spectrum Disorder (ASD), and more.
+Our Language Disorders Department works with children who have neurologically based language disorders including apraxia, aphasia, ADHD, dyslexia, auditory processing disorder, Autism Spectrum Disorder (ASD), and more.